Green Fintech

 The fact that they were not successful then, does not mean that their ideas were bad.
 The world was quite different then.
 There was no climate change threat, there was no Fintech…

 Energy (backed) money could also mean the end of debt-based money.
 The current, rather dysfunctional money system.
-The one that brought immense economic progress in parts on the world, but let down too many people, and the planet.
+The one that brought immense economic progress in parts of the world, but let down too many people and the planet.

 Mauro Tortone